elaforge/karya/doc/INSTALL.md

 The actual build is with shake, but there's a dummy cabal file with just dependencies to make install easier.

+You might get an error about 'pcre.h' file not found, in that case see libpcre below.

 If you want to build the documentation:

     cabal install hscolour pandoc

-These are separate because pandoc has a ridiculous number of dependencies and all it does is turn the `doc/*.md` files into html.
+These are separate because pandoc has a ridiculous number of dependencies and all it does is turn the `doc/*.md` files into html.  pandoc has so many dependencies it might break your install by downgrading things, so maybe do that in a sandbox.

 I link to the `ghc` package, which means that the versions of the GHC boot packages are all fixed to the versions included with GHC.
 So you can't upgrade